Franz-Josef-Danner/tracking/README.md

 - **min marker pro frame** – minimum marker count per frame (default 10)
 - **min tracking length** – minimum length for each track (default 20)
 - **Error Threshold** – maximum error allowed for trackers (default 0.04)
-- **Proxy Wait** – wait time after proxies are generated (fixed at 300s).
-  Proxy creation is performed as the final step of the operation
+- **Proxy Wait** – optional wait time passed to the proxy helper when available.
+Proxy creation is performed as the final step of the operation and defaults to 300 s.

 ### Helper Scripts